google/starthinker/README.md

 This is not an officially supported Google product.
 It is a reference implementation.

-# StarThinker Workflow Framework For Google
+# StarThinker Workflow Framework For Google Solution Hand Over

 StarThinker is a Google gTech built python framework for creating and sharing re-usable workflow components.
 To make it easier for partners and clients to work with some of our advertsing solutions, the gTech team has